getsentry/raven-python/docs/integrations/django.rst

 It is also possible to configure this middleware to ignore 404s on particular pages by defining the ``IGNORABLE_404_URLS`` setting as an iterable of regular expression patterns.
-If any of these patterns produces as match against the full requested URL (as defined by the regular expression's ``search`` method), then the 404 will not be reported to Sentry.
+If any pattern produces a match against the full requested URL (as defined by the regular expression's ``search`` method), then the 404 will not be reported to Sentry.

 .. sourcecode:: python